CesiumGS/3d-tiles/specification/README.md

 Most property values are encoded as JSON within the entity.
 One notable exception is metadata assigned to implicit tiles and contents, stored in a more compact binary form.
 See [Implicit Tiling](ImplicitTiling/README.md).

-##### Tileset Properties

-Properties assigned to tilesets provide metadata about the tileset as a whole.
-Common examples might include year of collection, author details, or other general context for the tileset contents.

-##### Tile Properties

-Property values may be assigned to individual tiles, including (for example) spatial hints to optimize traversal algorithms.

-##### Content Group Properties

-Tiles may contain more than one content, or multiple tiles may reference content sharing the same metadata.
-In these cases, metadata assigned to the tile would be inadequate or inefficient for describing tile contents.
-Therefore, content can be organized into collections, or "groups", and metadata may be associated with each group.
-Groups are useful for supporting metadata on only a subset of a tile's content, or for working with collections of contents as layers, e.g. to manage visibility or visual styling.

-The tileset must define a list of available groups, if any, under its `groups` property.
-Each group definition represents a metadata entity that can be assigned to the tile contents by specifying the index within this list as the `group` property of the content.

-##### Content Properties

-Property values may be assigned to individual tile contents, including (for example) attribution strings.

-##### Content Feature Properties

-Certain kinds of tile content may contain meaningful subcomponents ("features"), which may themselves be associated with metadata through more granular properties.
-One example of how metadata can be assigned to these subcomponents is the [`EXT_structural_metadata`](https://github.com/CesiumGS/glTF/tree/3d-tiles-next/extensions/2.0/Vendor/EXT_structural_metadata) glTF 2.0 extension.

-While defined independently, the metadata structure in 3D Tiles and in the `EXT_structural_metadata` extension both conform to the [3D Metadata Specification](Metadata/README.md) and build upon the [Reference Implementation of the 3D Metadata Specification](Metadata/ReferenceImplementation/README.md).

 #### Metadata Statistics

 Statistics provide aggregate information about the distribution of property values, summarized over all instances of a metadata class within a tileset.
 For example, statistics may include the minimum/maximum values of a numeric property, or the number of occurrences for specific enum values.